The Ass and his Masters

-The Ass (sometimes 'donkey') and his Masters is a fable that has also gone by the alternative titles The ass and the gardener and Jupiter and the ass.
+The Ass and his Masters is a fable that has also gone by the alternative titles The ass and the gardener and Jupiter and the ass.
 Included among Aesop's Fables, it is numbered 179 in the Perry Index.

 The fable

 The fable only appears in Greek sources in classical times.
 In it, an ass in the employ of a gardener complains to the king of the gods that he is not fed adequately and asks for a change of master.
 He is transferred to a potter and prays for another change because the loads are so heavy.
 Now he passes to a tanner and regrets leaving his first employer.
 At a time when slavery was common, the fable was applied to the dissatisfaction felt by slaves.

 In Renaissance times two Neo-Latin poets contributed to making the story better known.
-Gabriele Faerno as Asinus dominus mutans, with the moral that a change of master only brings worse; and Hieronymus Osius as Asinus et olitor (The ass and the gardener), with the comment that habitual dissatisfaction always brings a desire for change.
-Jean de la Fontaine also added the story to his Fables with the even harsher comment that providence has better things to do than listen to those who are never satisfied.
+Gabriele Faerno as Asinus dominus mutans, with the moral that a change of master only brings worse; and Hieronymus Osius as Asinus et olitor (The ass and the gardener, the title by which it was known in Greece), with the comment that habitual dissatisfaction always brings a desire for change.
+Jean de la Fontaine also added the story to his Fables as L'ane et ses maitres (The ass and his masters, VI.11) with the even harsher comment that providence has better things to do than listen to those who are never satisfied.